cchulo-archive/cchulo.codes/README.md

 - .NET Core SDK 3.1 +
 - NodeJS 14+ LTS
+- Angular CLI 11+

 ## Instructions to compile and run

 1. Run `npm install` in the following directories:

-- cchulo.App.PortfolioBlog/ClientApp
+- `PortfolioBlog/ClientApp`
-- cchulo.App.StrapiCMS
+- `StrapiCMS`

 2. You will then need to launch both .NET Core app (which is set up to compile and run the Client App)

-`dotnet run --project cchulo.App.PortfolioBlog` from the root of the project
+`dotnet run --project PortfolioBlog` from the root of the project

+3. Open a terminal in `PortfolioBlog/ClientApp` context and run `npm start`, leave it running

+4. Open a terminal in `StrapiCMS` context and run `npm run develop`, leave it running

-navigate to https://localhost:44301 to visit the page
+5. navigate to https://localhost:44301 to visit the page

-You will also need to run strapi server:

-`npm start` from within the cchulo.App.StrapiCMS folder

-### About Strapi

-Login to strapi at http://localhost:1337/admin, create an account.
-It will be local to your project only.
+6. To create blog posts/tags and fill out other content, go to strapi admin panel: http://localhost:1337/admin, you will need to create an account, this account will only be local to your computer

-Create articles using the "Articles" collection type.
+    - Create articles using the "Blog" collection type.

-Create tags in "Tags" collection type to associate with articles.
+    - Create tags in "Tags" collection type to associate with articles.

-You will need to refresh the client app (.NET/Angular) by hitting F5 on web browser for it to pull latest blog posts
+    - Fill out "About" page by filling out information in the "About" single collection type

+    NOTE: you may need to use a browser that does not redirect http to visit strapi admin panel, currently chrome automatically redirects http localhost to https if you previously visited https://localhost:anything

 ---